 Maintaining Balance and Lightness

-As comfortable as it is to lean on your partner, you need to keep yourself light and not put too much weight on him.
-This means you have to maintain your own balance by slightly bending your standing leg when you stretch back your free leg, as explained by Vanessa and illustrated by Jennifer and Mariana, so that most of your weight is carried by your standing leg rather than on him.
-This will also allow you to outstretch your free leg farther.
+As comfortable as it is to lean on your partner, it is essential to stay light and avoid placing too much weight on him.
+To achieve this, you need to maintain your own balance by slightly bending your standing leg when stretching your free leg back, as explained by Vanessa and demonstrated by Jennifer and Mariana.
+This ensures that most of your weight is supported by your standing leg rather than your partner.
+Additionally, this technique allows you to extend your free leg farther.
 Personally, I found that when a woman leans lightly with her chest rather than heavily with her stomach on me, she becomes lighter.

 Pushing with the Standing Leg

-You stretch back your free leg until the thumb of its foot touches the floor.
-At that point you should not just wait there for the man to push you.
-Instead, you activate yourself by pushing with your standing leg.
-Failure to do that is the reason why some women are heavy in the walk.
-Beware not to push yourself so hard that you lose torso contact with your partner.
-You only push with enough force to make yourself light but remain your leaning position and hence the connection with him.
+You stretch your free leg back until the thumb of your foot makes contact with the floor.
+At that point, you should not simply wait for your partner to push you.
+Instead, activate yourself by pushing off with your standing leg.
+Failing to do so is one reason why some women feel heavy in the walk.
+However, be careful not to push so hard that you lose torso contact with your partner.
+Apply just enough force to make yourself feel light while maintaining your leaning position and, consequently, the connection with him.

 Walking with Straight Knees

-Walking with bent knees is a common issue amongr beginners.
-Although your standing leg needs to bend a little in order that your free leg can stretch back far, the free leg should remain straight until the weight transfer to that leg completes.
-You should not use the thigh to move the leg since that could cause the knee to curve.
-Instead, moving the leg with the hip, and keep the leg straight as you transfer weight to it.
+Walking with bent knees is a common issue among beginners.
+While your standing leg needs to bend slightly to allow your free leg to stretch back fully, the free leg should remain straight until the weight transfer to it is complete.
+You should avoid using the thigh to move the leg, as this can cause the knee to bend.
+Instead, move the leg from the hip and keep it straight as you transfer weight to it.
 Walking with straight legs enhances the elegance of the movement.

 Alignment

-When walk backwards in parallel system, the free leg should move in line with the hip rather than crossing over the standing leg, otherwise it will cause a distorted line.
-Even walk in cross system, excessive crossing can still cause a winding path.
-Instead, you should swivel the hips and move your leg in line with the hip.
-The hip rotation should be very small, since you are just walking backwards straight along the line of dance, not doing back ocho.
-Overturning the hips is a cause of instability.
+When walking backward in the parallel system, the free leg should move in line with the hip rather than crossing over the standing leg, as crossing can create a distorted line.
+Even in the cross system, excessive crossing can lead to a winding path.
+Instead, you should swivel your hips slightly and move your leg in line with the hip.
+The hip rotation should be minimal since you are simply walking backward along the line of dance in the cross system, not performing a back ocho.
+Overturning the hips can disrupt stability.

 Synchronization

 Tango walking is a synchronized movement.
-The two partners walk not as two independent individuals but as one coherent body.
-Their legs should start, move and arrive together with exactly the same timing and pace.
-The woman should closely mirror the man's movement and not land her foot too soon before he finishes his step.
-A common problem is that she walks on her own and lands her foot on the floor before he lands his foot, causing him to step on her toes.
-The correct way is holding her free leg outstretched in the air to allow him to push her, along with the push of her own standing leg, so that their acting legs land on the floor at the same time and with the same pace.
+The two partners walk not as independent individuals but as one cohesive unit.
+Their legs should start, move, and arrive together with exactly the same timing and pace.
+The woman must closely mirror the man's movements and avoid landing her foot too early, before he completes his step.
+A common issue is that she walks on her own and lands her foot on the floor before he lands his foot, causing him to step on her toes.
+The correct way is holding her free leg outstretched in the air to allow him to push her, along with the push of her own standing leg, so that their active legs land on the floor at the same time and with the same pace.

 Improving Your walk Is the Key to Improve Your Dance